MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P4-Coding-Simple-Timberman/content.md

 > [info]
 > Notice that the code we write inside `onTouchBegan` isn't executed immediately - instead it's saved to be executed at a later date.
 This is a new feature in C++11 called a *lambda expression*, (also sometimes known as a *block*, *anonymous function* or *closure*).
 To learn more about them, check out [this article here](https://en.wikipedia.org/wiki/Anonymous_function#C.2B.2B_.28since_C.2B.2B11.29).

-Inside the `touchBegan` block, we convert the touch from the global coordinate system to the node space of the scene.
+Inside the `onTouchBegan` block, we convert the touch from the global coordinate system to the node space of the scene.
 The way we can tell if the touch was on the left side on the screen by comparing the x-value to see if it's less than half the content size.

 You should now be able to move the character from one side to another and back: